Rung Sat Special Zone: History

 In August 1966 attackers sank an RVNN minesweeper, killing or wounding five Vietnamese sailors and wounding two American naval advisers.
 The VC sank another minesweeper in January 1967.
 On 15 February 1967 VC ambushers struck MSB-49 with 75mm recoilless-rifle and automatic-weapons fire that wounded all six crew members and devastated the boat.
 That same day, the VC sank MSB-45, killing two American sailors and wounding another 16.
 On 20 April 1967, while en route to Saigon, T-LST-550 came under 75mm recoilless-rifle fire that killed one Japanese crew member and wounded another five.
 On 18 November the VC attacked American President Lines' SS President Buchanan.
 A further five merchant ships were attacked during 1967.

 In 1968 the VC launched 44 attacks.
 In April two men on the tug Michael were killed.
 On 30 August the VC hit the roll-on/roll-off ship Transglobe with a 122mm rocket, mortally wounding one crewmember.

 The VC launched 51 assaults in the first half of 1969.
 In June an operation was launched against the VC sapper battalion operating from the Nhơn Trạch District north of the Rừng Sác.
 A force of U.S. and South Vietnamese riverine combatants; attack helicopters; and U.S., Australian and Thái infantry units swept through Nhơn Trạch and part of the Rừng Sác.
 The operation resulted in the destruction of four VC base camps and the death or capture of 53 VC.
 Afterward, U.S. and South Vietnamese forces kept applying pressure on the VC, frustrating their efforts to regroup.
 Army bulldozers and aerial-sprayed herbicides denuded much of the Rừng Sác’s foliage.
 The VC did not launch a single attack on the merchant ships transiting the Lòng Tàu well into 1970.
 On 1 November 1970 the VC carried out an attack on the American President Lines' SS President Coolidge, but the next attack did not occur until a year later when they struck SeaLand's Raphael Semmes.

+The Rung Sat formed the western boundary of the 1st Australian Task Force (1 ATF) tactical area of responsibility.
+From July to November 1970 1 ATF forces mounted 17 boat patrols in the Rung Sat with limited results, before switching to helicopter patrols that would land troops to investigate any VC sightings.